 Upon arrival at Kilimanjaro airport, you will be met by your driver and transferred to Ambureni Coffee Lodge.
 Settle into your accommodation, ready to start your safari journey proper in the morning.

 Day 2: Lake Manyara National Park

-After breakfast you go on a walking tour in farming town Mto wa Mbu.
-This village is unique in Tanzania since it is home to over 120 different tribes from across Africa and forms a colourful mix of languages and customs.
+After breakfast, you go on a walking tour of farming town Mto wa Mbu.
+This village is unique in Tanzania since it is home to over 120 different tribes from across Africa and forms a colorful mix of languages and customs.
 Your walking guide will take you to rice and banana plantations, a local beer factory, a school and a carving factory.
 Discover the traditional way of life of the villagers.
-Continue to Lake Manyara National park, which is only a few minutes drives from Mto wa Mbu.
-Lake Manyara is known for its huge soda lake filled with pink-hued flamingos, large population of baboons, incredible birdlife and breathtaking views.
+Continue to Lake Manyara National park, which is only a few minutes drive from Mto wa Mbu.
+Lake Manyara is known for its huge soda lake filled with pink-hued flamingos, a large population of baboons, incredible birdlife, and breathtaking views.
 You can see giraffes, elephants, hippos, buffaloes, zebras, flamingos and if you are lucky you spot a tree-climbing lion.
-In the late afternoon you drive to Eileen’s Trees Inn for dinner and overnight.
+In the late afternoon, you drive to Eileen’s Trees Inn for dinner and overnight.
 Read more about Lake Manyara.